 Traffic violations can lead to a big rate increase, but it depends on the insurance company.

 Look at the sample premiums for the Ford F-150.
 In South San Jose, someone who’s had a license for 6 to 8 years and drives less than 10,000 would see no rate increase from Everest National due to a traffic ticket or an at-fault collision.
 Meanwhile, a USAA customer would see a marginal increase, an extra $60 for a traffic ticket and an extra $200 for an at-fault collision.
 A State Farm customer would see a larger increase, $400 extra for a traffic ticket and $600 extra for an at-fault collision.

 Married couples paying $3,000 to $4,000 a year for auto insurance could certainly find savings by switching to separate policies with premiums closer to $1,000 apiece.
 They also might be able to shop around for a less expensive policy for married couples.

 The table above reflects a small portion of the sample quotes on the California Department of Insurance website.
 Please visit the official rate comparison tool for sample price quotes from other communities around California.
 You can also search quotes based on additional vehicles, drivers with more or less driving experience, and more.
 However, the rate comparison tool in many instances does not provide sample quotes for female drivers or married couples with pickup trucks, such as the Ford F-150, or sports cars, such as the Ford Mustang.
 Also, the search criteria for married couples was limited to 9,000 to 16,000 miles of annual mileage, 13 years / 10 years of driving experience, and driving records with no violations or a spouse with one traffic ticket.

-If you have been injured in an accident, contact our San Jose Personal Injury Lawyers today.
+If you have been injured in an accident, contact our San Jose Personal Injury & Car Accident Lawyers today.